facebookarchive/caffe2/_docs/tutorials.md

 For Centos run : ```yum install unzip zeromq ```

-Then run the shell script included in the `caffe2/caffe2/python/tutorials` folder:
+Then run the shell script in the `caffe2_tutorials` folder:

 ```bash
 ./start_ipython_notebook.sh
 ```

-Or you can run `jupyter notebook`, and when your browser opens with your local Jupyter server (default is http://localhost:8888), browse to the Caffe2 repository and look for them in the `caffe2/caffe2/python/tutorials` directory.
+Or you can run `jupyter notebook`, and when your browser opens with your local Jupyter server (default is http://localhost:8888), browse to the Caffe2 repository and look for them in the `caffe2_tutorials` directory.
 Opening them this way will launch their interactive features just like the shell script mentioned above.
 The script has the additional feature of setting your PYTHONPATH environment variable.

 ## Pick Your Path